leirock/blog/README.md

 <a href="https://github.com/lei2rock/blog/actions"><img src="https://img.shields.io/github/workflow/status/lei2rock/blog/Deployment?label=GitHub+Actions&logo=GitHub+Actions&style=flat-square"></a>
 </p>

-This repository contains all source files of my blog.
+This repository contains all source files of the Hexo mirror site of my blog.

 All articles and photos provided in this repository are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
 For commercial use, please contact me by email first.